 Image credit: Renaat Peeters, Pexels

-In 2025, there have been 11 cases of Vibrio vulnificus Infections with 4 deaths in Florida, according to the state’s department of health.
-Single deaths occurred in Bay, Broward, Hillsborough, and St. Johns’ counties.
-Last year, the state had 82 cases and 19 deaths, and in 2023 there were 46 cases and 11 deaths.1
+In 2025, there have been 11 cases of Vibrio vulnificus infections with 4 deaths in Florida, according to the state’s department of health.
+Single deaths occurred in Bay, Broward, Hillsborough, and St Johns counties.
+Last year, the state had 82 cases and 19 deaths, and in 2023, there were 46 cases and 11 deaths.1

 Learn more: In the Aftermath: Post-Hurricane Infections

 Although rare, there are considerations for the public in trying to avoid this infection.
 These include cooking raw oysters and shellfish before eating.
 For those with an open wound or cut, they should stay out of salt or brackish water.
 After handling raw shellfish, individuals should wash their hands with soap and water.
-For individuals who have wounds or cuts and been in these types of water, they should also wash those areas.2
+For individuals who have wounds or cuts and have been in these types of water, they should also wash those areas.2

 Stay ahead of emerging infectious disease threats with expert insights and breaking research.
 Subscribe now to get updates delivered straight to your inbox.